 What’s that destination?

-So the way I see destination, I guess being Buddhist, or being a painter, I realized, the most fun part about painting is you feel like you’ve done something awesome (destination).
+So the way I see destination, I guess being Buddhist, or being a painter, I realised, the most fun part about painting is you feel like you’ve done something awesome (destination).
 And then, but always, always, always, you look at it again, it’s actually not that good.
 But then you chase for another awesome, and then it becomes mediocre again.
 So the fun part is the chasing part.
 The journey.

 So the destination is just, it’s like an oasis.
 You feel like you’re getting there, but you’ll never get there.
 And it’s actually the desire to get there.
 That’s the fun part.
 Because you will actually never get there.
 So that’s definitely the case with painting.
-Because there’s no perfect painting where “Oh my God, I’ve done this, I can never, surmount my great work.
+Because there’s no perfect painting where “Oh my God, I’ve done this, I can never surmount my great work.
 So I need to stop.”
 You know, there’s never a destination.
 I guess it’s the same with life, money, and everything.
 Right?

-3. Tenacity and Renewal
+3. Tenacity and renewal

 Is there anything else you want to share or add?